apache/tvm/apps/microtvm/zephyr/demo_runtime/README.md

 <!--- under the License. -->

-This directory contains a Zephyr-based "demo" runtime environment that pulls together the uTVM runtime dependencies into a single application that can communicate with a Python-based host program via the UART, using TVM's RPC protocol.
+This directory contains a Zephyr-based "demo" runtime environment that pulls together the microTVM runtime dependencies into a single application that can communicate with a Python-based host program via the UART, using TVM's RPC protocol.